nqpz/vis-dependencies/README.md

 # Dependencies

+Datasets are located in the "data" directory.
+For example, "lts-7.3.json" describes all packages in the LTS 7.3 Stackage snapshot.
+It is a list of packages.
+Each package has five fields:

+  + The name.
+  + The version.
+  + What modules it exposes (only relevant if the package is a library).
+  + What modules it imports.
+  + Its dependency dictionary.
+Each key-value pair in the dependency dictionary consists of the package name of the dependency (the key) and a list of the modules from that package in use (the value).

 **Dataset extraction note**: Depended-upon modules are only referenced by name, and not also by the required version range.
 This is a simplification.
 It is still valid, since everything is contained within